 <a href="https://outforia.com/types-of-volcanoes/"><img style="width:100%;" src="https://outforia.com/wp-content/uploads/2021/12/Types-of-Volcanoes-Infographics-5.jpg"></a><br>Types of Volcanoes Infographic by <a href="https://outforia.com">Outforia</a>

-Volcanoes are grouped into four main categories: cinder cones, composite volcanoes, shield volcanoes, and lava domes.
+Volcanoes are grouped into four main types: cinder cones, composite volcanoes, shield volcanoes, and lava domes.

 1. Cinder Cone Volcano

-We’ll cover this kind of volcano first because it’s the simplest.
+We’ll cover this type of volcano first because it’s the simplest.
 They are formed with particles of congealed lava that come from a single opening called a vent.

 Lava below the surface is filled with gas, and when it becomes overwhelmed with gases, the lava is blown into the air through the vent.
 The lava breaks apart into pieces that harden as they fall.
 These pieces are called “cinders”, and they fall around the vent opening to create a circular “cone”.